snorkman88/suntastic/README.md

 ### Buck-Boost Converter

 The second DC-DC converter is a buck-boost converter designed to supply power to the IoT device running on 3.3V.
-It ensures a stable and regulated voltage output, accommodating variations in solar panel output.

 ## UVLO - Schmitt Trigger Control